pyronear/new-pyro-platform/README.md

 curl -fsSL https://fnm.vercel.app/install | bash
 ```

 Reload your terminal and go back to this folder.
 It should prompt you to download the correct Node version.
-If that's not the case, simply run `fnm use`.
+If that's not the case, simply run `fnm install` (it download the version specified in the file ./.nvmrc ).

 Then install pnpm: